wireapp/roman/README.md

-    "userId": "4dfc5c70-dcc8-4d9e-82be-a3cbe6661107", // User who requested this bot "handle": "dejan_wire", // username of the user who requested this bot "locale": "en_US"       // locale of the user who requested this bot }
+    "userId": "4dfc5c70-dcc8-4d9e-82be-a3cbe6661107", // User who requested this bot "handle": "dejan_wire", // username of the user who requested this bot "locale": "en_US"       // locale of the user who requested this bot "token": "..."          // Use this token to make outbound requests to the Wire API server }
 ```